Sydney Mines: Climate

-Sydney Mines experiences cool summers.
-The summer can be very cool at times due to the fact Sydney Mines borders the cool North Atlantic Ocean.
-Day time highs rarely exceed 20 degrees Celsius.
-During Summer nights temperatures can become very cold with the average lows being around 10 degrees Celsius, although cold winds can make it seem much colder.
+As with the rest of Nova Scotia, Sydney Mines experiences seasonal lag and has a relatively slow, cool start to summer in June and early July.
+Proximity to the Atlantic Ocean is a large contributor to this, as the ocean is much colder than the land at that time of year, and sea breezes from the Cabot Strait are frequent.
+However, the surrounding water bodies warm rapidly through July and sea breezes become much less common.
+Also, onset of the Bermuda High in July brings warm southwest winds to the area, which dominate the remainder of the summer into September.
+With an average daily high temperature near 25 C in July and August, conditions are quite comfortable, albeit very humid at times.
+August is the warmest month, and sunniest, based on percent possible sunshine.

 Sydney Mines experiences cold, windy, wet, snowy and very stormy winters.
 Although low in latitude compared to the rest of Canada and bordering the ocean.
 Sydney Mines borders the very cold Labrador ocean current.
 This causes for a cold and very snowy winter.
 Daytime highs during the winter usually stick around minus 2 degrees Celsius but the fact Sydney Mines lies around the polar jet stream causes it to experience arctic outbreaks and very warm thaws.
 Sydney Mines, much like the rest of Atlantic Canada, is one of the warmest areas in Canada during the winter but they receives the most snowstorms in Canada.
 Cold arctic temperatures meet up with the warm Gulf Stream and form one of the most powerful storms in the world.
 Many people who live in Eastern Canada know the term Nor'easter, which can dump huge amounts of snow to Sydney Mines and the rest of Atlantic Canada.

+Since records began in 2007, the highest temperature ever recorded in Sydney Mines is 34.4 C on 15 July 2013.
+The coldest temperature ever recorded was -25.5 C on 7 March 2015.